orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 - **The ideal total fee that rETH charges such that people are still willing to hold rETH**
 - **And the rest (Total Fee - Node Operator Commission) can be captured by RPL**

 With the end goal in mind, UVC can be used by enabling market share based controls for the commission knobs.
-You can play with the numbers yourself with your own copy of [MarketShareBasedVariableCommissions.xlsx](/MarketShareBasedVariableCommissions.xlsx)
+You can play with the numbers yourself with your own copy of [MarketShareBasedVariableCommissions.xlsx](/MarketShareBasedVariableCommissions.xlsx).
+The 3 main commission knobs to control are listed again below:

 1. Total rETH Commission Fee
 2. Node Operator Base Commission